CivAIgentics/Jett/README.md

 ### ⚠️ **IMPORTANT: This is Proprietary Software**

-**Jacky 2.0 is NOT open source.** All use requires a valid commercial license from CIVAIGENTICS, LLC.
+**Jett is NOT open source.** All use requires a valid commercial license from CIVAIGENTICS, LLC.

 ### For Evaluation Access:
 Contact **Dr. Steven Sierra Alcabes** for a 30-day evaluation license: